-- The value of mstatus.MIE is copied into mcause.MPIE, and then mstatus.MIE is cleared, effectively disabling interrupts. - When in CLIC mode, the interrupted interrupt level is copied into mcause.MPIL, and the interrupt level is set to that of the incoming interrupt as defined in its clicintcfg register.

-- The privilege mode prior to the interrupt is encoded in mstatus.
-MPP. - The current pc is copied into the mepc register, and then pc is set to the value specified by mtvec as defined by the mtvec.MODE described in Table 80.
+- The value of mstatus.MIE is copied into mcause.MPIE, and then mstatus.MIE is cleared, effectively disabling interrupts. - The privilege mode prior to the interrupt is encoded in mstatus.
+MPP. - The current pc is copied into the mepc register, and then pc is set to the value specified by mtvec as defined by the mtvec.MODE described in Table 63.